minhphd/DAVIS/README.md

 6. **Run the Experiments (COSTLY)**

 > [!CAUTION]
 > Ensure you have at least $50 of OpenAI credits available.
-Short tasks typically take up to 5 minutes, while long tasks can take up to an hour. **Full 90 variations over 30 tasks will take up to $2000 of credits.**
+Short tasks typically take up to 5 minutes, while long tasks can take up to an hour. **Full 90 variations over 30 tasks using GPT-4-Turbo model will cost over $2000 of credits.**

    ```bash
    python ExperimentRunner.py